Max Balchowsky: Racing

 Balchowsky competed in street, drag and most notably in California Sports Car Club (Cal Club) and Sports Club Car of America (SCCA) races.
-From 1951 to 1960 he entered 64 SCCA and USAC races, with 38 finishes, 5 wins, 9 class wins and 18 podium finishes.
+From 1951 to 1960 he entered 64 SCCA and USAC races, with 38 finishes, five wins, nine class wins and 18 podium finishes.

-In 1952 he bought a 1932 Ford roadster hot rod with a LaSalle engine.
+In 1952, Balchowsky bought a 1932 Ford roadster hot rod with a LaSalle engine.
 He drag raced it and raced it in sports car races which was unusual at the time.
 After changing the engine to a Buick V-8 he found success.
 He nicknamed it Bu-Ford Special.

-Between 1954 and 1955 he purchased six or seven Doretti Swallow sports cars, swapping their 2-litre Triumph engines for Buicks, Cadillac and Chevrolet engines, and replacing their transmissions with Jaguar and Ford transmissions.
+Between 1954 and 1955, Balchowsky purchased six or seven Doretti Swallow sports cars, swapping their 2-litre Triumph engines for Buicks, Cadillac and Chevrolet engines, and replacing their transmissions with Jaguar and Ford transmissions.
 Most were sold to customers and Balchowsky kept one for himself which he called the Buretti Special.
 He drag and sports car raced it.
 He raced his Buretti often in 1955 and 1956 and in a couple of races in 1957.

-From 1955 to 1960 Balchowsky raced his famed Old Yeller/Ol' Yaller cars with much success.
+From 1955 to 1960, Balchowsky raced his famed Old Yeller/Ol' Yaller cars with much success.
 He won two 1957 SCCA National Sports Car Championship races out of fifteen in his group (BM).
 When Balchowsky wasn't driving his cars, some of the best drivers of the day took the helm, including, Dan Gurney, Carroll Shelby, Bob Bondurant, Billy Krause, Bob Drake, Paul O'Shea, and Ronnie Bucknum.

-In 1965 Balchowsky was a mechanic for the two Bizzarrini Iso Grifo cars powered by Chevrolet 327s for the Sebring 12 Hour Grand Prix of Endurance.
+In 1965, Balchowsky was a mechanic for the two Bizzarrini Iso Grifo cars powered by Chevrolet 327s for the Sebring 12 Hour Grand Prix of Endurance.
 Unfortunately both cars crashed.
 Balchowsky took the wrecked cars back to his shop, started building a car using parts from the two totaled cars but the result has never surfaced.

-In 1966 car owner Chuck Jones brought driver Skip Hudson and Balchowsky together to campaign his Lola T70 Spyder in the United States Road Racing Championship series.
-According to Jones, they placed either 2nd or 3rd overall by season's end with a 3rd at Road America 500 miles.
+In 1966, car owner Chuck Jones brought driver Skip Hudson and Balchowsky together to campaign his Lola T70 Spyder in the United States Road Racing Championship series.
+According to Jones, they placed either second or third overall by season's end with a third at Road America 500 miles.